 As part of the ABCP transactions, the Company provides cash collateral for credit enhancement purposes as required by the rating agencies.
-Credit exposure to securitized mortgages is generally limited to this cash collateral.
-The principal and interest payments on the securitized mortgages are paid to the Company by the SPEs monthly over the term of the mortgages.
+The Company's credit exposure to securitized mortgages is generally limited to this cash collateral.
+The principal and interest payments on the securitized mortgages are paid by the Company to the SPEs monthly over the term of the mortgages.
 The full amount of the cash collateral is recorded as an asset and the Company anticipates full recovery of these amounts.
 NHA-MBS securitizations may also require cash collateral in some circumstances.
-As at December 31, 2015, the cash held as collateral for securitization was \$29,157 [2014 - \$18,973].
+As at December 31, 2017, the cash held as collateral for securitization was \$66,413 [2016 - \$22,877].

-The following table compares the carrying amount of mortgages pledged for securitization and the associated debt:
+The following table compares the carrying amount of mortgages pledged under securitization and the associated debt: